walen007/flowmaster/Readme.md

-I developed a module to manage the asyncronous nature of Node.js without writing spaghetti code.
+I developed this module to manage the asyncronous control flow in Node.js to prevent myself from writing spaghetti code.
+It was implemented using Javascript closure.

 You can call it my own async.js module that I used to write testable Node.js code.